JonasRieger/edml2020/README.md

 # Assessing the Uncertainty of the Text Generating Process using Topic Models
+This repository provides data and scripts related to the paper:

-Here a repository for the paper "Rieger, J., Jentsch, C. &amp; Rahnenführer, J: Assessing the Uncertainty of the Text Generating Process using Topic Models.
-To appear in EDML 2020." is being created.
+Rieger, J., Jentsch, C. &  Rahnenführer, J. (2020).
+Assessing the Uncertainty of the Text Generating Process using Topic Models.
+To appear in [EDML 2020.](https://imada.sdu.dk/Research/EDML/2020/)

+## Contribution

+## Related Software

+## Usage